 - Go to the Plugins page and find Elementor.

 - Click on “Update now” next to Elementor.

 - WordPress will update the plugin, and you’ll be all set.

-We hope this post will help you know How to Fix A Critical Remote Code Execution Vulnerability in Elementor- CVE-2022-1329.
+We hope this post would help you know How to Fix A Critical Remote Code Execution Vulnerability in Elementor- CVE-2022-1329.
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.